code-423n4/code423n4.com/_data/reports/2022-08-fiatdao.md

 ## [G‑21]  `require()` or `revert()` statements that check input arguments should be at the top of the function

 Checks that involve constants should come before checks that involve state variables, function calls, and calculations.
-By doing these checks first, the function is able to revert before wasting a Gcoldsload (**2100 gas**\*) in a function that may ultimately revert in the unhappy case.
+By doing these checks first, the function is able to revert before wasting a Gcoldsload (**2100 gas**&ast;) in a function that may ultimately revert in the unhappy case.

 *There are 2 instances of this issue:*